-Submissions close November 4
+Submissions closed November 2

 Community-proposed symposium proposals should span the range of interests of ASPB members, including exciting new scientific developments and interdisciplinary areas, and they should represent the demographics of our memberships.
 Due to the Centennial theme of Plant Biology 2024, the Program Committee welcomes proposers to have one or more proposed speakers highlight major historical milestones in their fields of interest.

-Process: Symposium proposals will be reviewed and selected by the Plant Biology 2024 program committee for inclusion in the scientific program.
-Each symposium will receive one full registration that the submitter (session chair) can assign to the chair or a speaker (please see ASPB’s grant and funding page (insert hyperlink) for information on funding that may be available to defray costs of attending the conference).
+Each symposium will receive one full registration that can be assigned to the chair or a speaker.
+Additional funds may be available to defray costs to assist with inclusion.
+Please also see ASPB’s grant and funding page for information on other funding that may be available to defray costs of attending the conference.

 Responsibilities of the Symposium Chair